abhaykapila/custom-codes/README.md

 # custom-codes
-custom-codes
-This repository helps you with various custom coded requirements in different technologies.
+This repository helps you with various custom-coded requirements in different technologies.